 For example, I spent a great deal of time on the Khan Academy website for a couple months relearning trigonometry and other forms of math as preparation for potentially pursuing a master’s degree in systems engineering–a course of study that would require one course in calculus, of which I knew practically nothing.
 The great virtue of Khan Academy learning was that it was free.
 I spent a little money on some graphing paper and #2 pencils, that was it.

-I managed to complete the full course on trigonometry and was starting to work through statistics when my studying when I came up against a vacation.
+I managed to complete the full course on trigonometry and was starting to work through statistics when my studying came up against a vacation.
 I took time off from my “studies” to relax, and when I came back, I found that I’d lost my enthusiasm for the venture.
 It was probably good that I did so before committing to another full course of study.

 Other projects or directions have caught my fancy over the years.
 When I lived in Huntsville, Alabama, I took an interest in becoming a tutor for Adult Literacy.
 I was assigned a student, a nice lady who’d immigrated from Taiwan and was working on improving her English.
 Working on the rudiments of English, I soon discovered, was not my thing, but I’d made a commitment, so I stuck with it.
 Fortunately, my student was interested in writing stories.
 That I had an interest in, and so I was able to shepherd her progress through a couple of novel-length stories.
 My former student is still writing.

 I had similar misgivings about teaching business writing at University of Alabama-Huntsville.
 While I thought teaching was something I wanted to do, I discovered that the process brought me little joy.
 But I stuck with it because, again, I’d made a commitment, and taught a single semester.
 I didn’t make any major errors in that single semester, but I’d learned enough about myself not to sign on to do it again.